-Prerequisites: BIO211 with a grade of "C" or better or special permission of the Dean, and reading proficiency; BIO120 will not fulfill the prerequisite for BIO212 better and reading proficiency
+Prerequisites: BIO211 with a grade of "C" or better or special permission of the Dean, and reading proficiency; BIO120 will not fulfill the prerequisite for BIO212

 Anatomy and Physiology II is a continuation of BIO211 with emphasis on cardiovascular, lymphatic, respiratory, digestive, excretory, and reproductive systems.
 Laboratory time is required.
 (F,S,Su)